Xaunther/Moore_Upgrade/README.md

 - **[MooreAnalysis](https://gitlab.cern.ch/lhcb/MooreAnalysis/)**: Helper repository to retrieve efficiencies and/or rates.
 - **[DaVinci](https://gitlab.cern.ch/lhcb/DaVinci)**: Repository to produce ntuples from mDSTs.

-### Upgrade-bandwidth-studies

-This repository is needed to get the average event size.
-The repository is [here](https://gitlab.cern.ch/lhcb-HLT/upgrade-bandwidth-studies) and contains instructions on how to compile it.
-It was a package first used to test upgrade HLT line in a stripping-like fashion.
-Now one of its scripts is used to get a nice view of the mDST average event size.

 ### aalfonso-Analysis-Tools/root

 Personal repository with many root scripts.
 It is [here](https://gitlab.cern.ch/aalfonso-Analysis-Tools/root) and contains instructions on how to compile it.
 It is used to retrieve the multiplicity of the extraselections.